MiriamAng/IntegrationWorkflow_APLIS/README.md

 > [!WARNING]
 > This repository contains work-in-progress code that may be updated, modified, or changed frequently as development continues.
 Feedback are welcome!

+> [!CAUTION]
+> All DL models employed in this work as well as the freely available software used for DL model deployment and visualization are non-commercial, open-source resources intended for research use only.
+Hence, use of the integration framework outside of research context is under the responsibility of the user.

 # How it works
 The developed integration framework relies on a Python-based server-client architecture to:
 1. interconnect the AP-LIS with an AI-based decision support sistem (AI-DSS) via HL7 messaging